a-mt/urlmeta-api/README.md

-# urlmeta-api
+# URLMeta API
-This repo has the script which runs on urlmeta.org's API.
+This repo has the script which runs on [urlmeta.org](https://urlmeta.org)'s API.

+`app.js` is the sole file responsible for API.

-## in mean time
+## Todo:

+ - [ ] Add unit testing and CI
+ - [ ] Optimize the code

-You can:
+### You can:

+- Contribute with your code.
 - Star or Watch this repo to be notified of updates
 - Try & Test API.
-Let me know of any bugs.
+Let us know of any bugs.
 Read docs here: https://urlmeta.org/dev-api.html
 - Spread the word